SmileiPIC/Smilei/doc/Sphinx/post-processing.rst

      | - With syntax 2, only the bin closest to ``location`` is kept.
      | - With syntax 3, an average is performed between ``begin`` and ``end``.
      | Example: ``slice = {"x":[4,5]}`` will average for :math:`x` within [4,5].
+  * ``stride``: step size for reading the grid.
+If the grid is too large, use a stride > 1 to reduce the amount of data.
   * Other keyword arguments (``kwargs``) are available, the same as the function :py:func:`plot`.

 **Example**::